15 Best Sewing Subscription Boxes To Bring Joy

 Best Sewing and Fabric Subscription Boxes List

-Thus, depending on your desires, check closely what you’ll get before subscribing–there’s not one box that is best for everyone!
+Thus, depending on your desires and sewing skills, check closely what you’ll get before subscribing–there’s not one box that is best for everyone!

 1. Annie’s Kit Club Sewing Boxes

-Right now, there are NINE current sewing box options through Annie’s Kit Clubs, and they are adding clubs all the time!
+Right now, there are NINE current sewing box options through Annie’s Kit Clubs, and they are always adding clubs.
 (Five of these current kits are block-of-the-month quilt club kits.)

 A. Annie’s Charm Pack Kit

-My favorite Annie’s sewing kit is the Charm Pack kit because I love a wide selection of small fabrics for sewing and machine embroidery applique.
+My favorite Annie’s sewing kit is the Charm Pack kit.
+I love a wide selection of small fabrics for sewing and machine embroidery applique, and it’s a great way to build up a fabric stash.

 Every kit includes two charm packs (each with forty-two 5″x5″ pieces) of color-coordinated cotton fabrics.

-With each subsequent order, a new pattern is added to your library to inspire you to create.
+Each subsequent order adds a new pattern to your library to inspire you to create.

 B. Annie’s Fat Quarter Kit